Pyrrha-Foundation/pyrrha-coin/doc/build-unix.md

 ## Strip debug symbols

-The release is built with GCC and then `strip nexad` to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then `strip pyrrhad` to strip the debug symbols, which reduces the executable size by about 90%.